Saim-Akhtar/Gesture-Recognition-Arduino/README.md

 To use the generated library in your Arduino project, follow these steps:

-1. **Train Data with Age Impulse:**
+1. **Train Data with Edge Impulse:**
-   - Use the Age Impulse module to train the system with various hand gestures.
+   - Use the Edge Impulse module to train the system with various hand gestures.
    - This training process will result in the creation of a library specific to the gestures learned.

 2. **Integrate Library into Arduino:**